Mahdieldaw/conductor/README.md

 - [x] Implement parallel prompt execution and robust state management
 - [x] Add error handling and retry logic for individual providers

-## Phase 3: Integration & Core Reliability (Current Focus) 🔄
+## Phase 3: Resilient Core Engine (Completed) 🚀

-**Goal:** Achieve a fully reliable, session-aware, and robust connection from the UI to LLM tabs, with advanced error handling and session management.

-- [x] Connect UI to SidecarService: Wire PromptComposer to the refactored executePrompt service.
-- [x] Implement Basic WorkflowRunner.js for single-prompt recipes.
-- [x] State Management & Result Display: UI for displaying responses.
-- [x] Implement TabSessionManager:
-  - [x] Create `tab-manager.js` for tab tracking.
-  - [x] Create `tab-session-manager.js` for per-tab session IDs using `chrome.storage.session`.
-  - [x] Integrate session reset and new chat logic (`startNewChat`) across UI, service worker, and content scripts.
-- [x] Refactor SidecarService and Service Worker:
-  - [x] Remove "always-reload" behavior.
-  - [x] Integrate getSession/resetSession logic based on UI toggle.
-  - [x] Normalize all provider responses for robust error handling.
-- [x] Build the Three-Stage Readiness Pipeline:
-  - [x] Implement `<ReadinessGate>` UI and `useReadinessFlow` hook.
-  - [x] Add service worker logic for tab readiness and recovery.
-  - [x] Add readiness-detector.js content script with login/ready markers.
+**Goal:** Overhauled the core execution engine for robustness, resilience, and performance, creating a stable substrate for all future development.

+This phase implemented the **Unified Sidecar v2.0** architecture:
+- [x] **Configuration-Driven Foundation**: Decoupled all provider-specific logic (selectors, URLs) into external JSON configs.
+- [x] **Resilient Resource Management**: Replaced legacy tab managers with a robust `TabPool` for managing the lifecycle of worker tabs (creation, reuse, discovery, health checks).
+- [x] **Flight Control System**: Implemented a `FlightManager` to track every request from launch to completion, managing state and concurrency.
+- [x] **Hybrid Harvesting Orchestration**: Built a high-performance harvesting system using a `Promise.race` between high-speed network sniffing and a reliable DOM observation fallback.

-## Phase 4: Technical Hardening & Observability 🛡️
+## Phase 4: Technical Hardening & Observability (Current Focus) 🛡️

 **Goal:** Strengthen error handling, logging, and support for more providers.

+- [ ] Centralize messaging constants and implement end-to-end error propagation.
-- [x] Harmonize error messages and implement error-classifier.js.
+- [ ] Harmonize error messages and implement error-classifier.js.
 - [ ] Implement a logging bus for key events and step progress.
 - [ ] Surface "Step X of N" progress in UI.
 - [ ] Add support for more LLM providers (e.g., Gemini, Perplexity).